pagameba/node-mapserver/README.md

 # Overview

-node-mapserver is a node.js extension to the [mapserver](http://mapserver.org/ "MapServer") open source web mapping engine.
+node-mapserver is an MIT-licensed node.js extension to the [mapserver](http://mapserver.org/ "MapServer") open source web mapping engine.
 It allows you to access all the mapserver goodness for rendering map images in a node.js environment, allowing you to build high-performance, low-latency map servers.

 ## Getting node-mapserver